Ran (film): Critical reviews

 Ran was critically acclaimed upon its premiere.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 96%, based on 89 reviews, and an average rating of 9/10.
 The website's critical consensus reads, "Akira Kurosawa's sprawling, epic take on King Lear should be required viewing for fans of westerns, war movies, or period films in general."
-On Metacritic, the film has a weighted average score of 96 out of 100, based on 21 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 97 out of 100, based on 21 critics, indicating "universal acclaim".

 Shawn Levy, of the Portland Oregonian wrote, "In many respects, it's Kurosawa's most sumptuous film, a feast of color, motion and sound: Considering that its brethren include Kagemusha, Seven Samurai and Dersu Uzala, the achievement is extraordinary."
-Writing for the Chicago Sun-Times, Roger Ebert stated, "Ran is a great, glorious achievement."
+Writing for the Chicago Sun-Times, Roger Ebert said, "Ran is a great, glorious achievement."
 In the San Francisco Examiner, G. Allen Johnson stated: "Kurosawa pulled out all the stops with Ran, his obsession with loyalty and his love of expressionistic film techniques allowed to roam freely."

 Writing for the San Francisco Chronicle, Bob Graham stated: "In Ran, the horrors of life are transformed by art into beauty.
 It is finally so moving that the only appropriate response is silence."
 Gene Siskel, writing for the Chicago Tribune, wrote: "The physical scale of Ran is overwhelming.
 It's almost as if Kurosawa is saying to all the cassette buyers of America, in a play on Clint Eastwood's phrase, 'Go ahead, ruin your night' – wait to see my film on a small screen and cheat yourself out of what a movie can be."
 Vincent Canby, writing for The New York Times, stated: "Though big in physical scope and of a beauty that suggests a kind of drunken, barbaric lyricism, Ran has the terrible logic and clarity of a morality tale seen in tight close-up, of a myth that, while being utterly specific and particular in its time and place, remains ageless, infinitely adaptable."